Europe must show Putin it’s serious about peace in Ukraine – and prepare for war

 “The path to peace in Ukraine cannot be decided without Ukraine.
 We remain committed to the principle that international borders must not be changed by force.
 The current line of contact should be the starting point of negotiations.”

-According to an analysis by the Kiel Institute, the “production of land forces” by Europe and the UK must increase by at least 300 per cent and probably six times to match current Russian military expenditure and production.
+According to an analysis by the Kiel Institute, the “production of land forces” by Europe and the UK must increase by at least 300 per cent, and probably by six times, to match current Russian military expenditure and production.

 “Europe needs to shift its societal debate from fiscal numbers to actual military capabilities needed, ie, how to purchase and produce what is actually needed to be successful on the modern battlefield and how to ensure timely delivery with concrete targets for closing critical capability gaps,” the report said.

-In the language of fashioned telegrams spoofed by Evelyn Waugh in “Scoop” - “Europe is Unwarwise”.
+In the language of old-fashioned telegrams spoofed by Evelyn Waugh in Scoop – “Europe is unwarwise”.

-It is not that politicians across the Continent don't understand this.
-It is that the populations they rely on to elect them don’t, yet, quite get the danger that they are in.
+It is not that politicians across the continent don’t understand this.
+It is that the populations they rely on to elect them don’t quite comprehend, as yet, the danger they are in.

-Polling, in June, by the European Council on Foreign Relations found that less than a third, 27 per cent, of 18-29 year olds favoured the introduction of compulsory military service in a survey of European nations.
+Polling undertaken in June by the European Council on Foreign Relations found that, in a survey of European nations, less than a third (27 per cent) of 18- to 29-year-olds favoured the introduction of compulsory military service.

 Britain’s forces could muster 180,000 – at a pinch.